awsdocs/aws-glue-developer-guide/doc_source/attach-policy-iam-user.md

    The following table describes the permissions granted by this policy\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/glue/latest/dg/attach-policy-iam-user.html)

-1. Choose **Validate Policy**, and ensure that no errors appear in a red box at the top of the screen\.
+1. On the **Review policy** screen, type a name for the policy, for example **GlueConsoleAccessPolicy**\.
+When you're satisfied with the policy, then choose **Create policy**\.
+Ensure that no errors appear in a red box at the top of the screen\.
 Correct any that are reported\.
 **Note**
 If **Use autoformatting** is selected, the policy is reformatted whenever you open a policy or choose **Validate Policy**\.

-1. When you are satisfied with the policy, choose **Apply Policy**\.

 **To attach the AWSGlueConsoleFullAccess managed policy**